 Important note

 This article does not replace veterinary advice.
-If there are existing Mortellaro diseases in your herd, please consult your veterinarian.
+In case of existing Mortellaro diseases in the herd, please consult your veterinarian.
 STALLKRAFT products are preventive measures β not approved veterinary medicinal products for the treatment of digital dermatitis.
-I'm writing this for the sake of good order.
-At the same time, I think that for those of you who come across this article, it's already clear.
+I'm stating this for the record.
+At the same time, I think it's clear to those of you who come across this article anyway.